 Sarsaparilla, as mentioned, has antibacterial properties that could also cure, , acne and syphilis.
 In Chinese medicine and South American culture, the anti-inflammatory property of the plant is used to treat leprosy.
 While cultures in Jamaica believed that sarsaparilla could help in arthritis, rheumatism and gout.

-The herb is also believed to have antioxidant properties, and could cleanse the blood and organs by flushing out toxins through perspiration and urination.
+The herb also has antioxidant properties, and could cleanse the blood and organs by flushing out toxins through perspiration and urination.
 It also nourishes the organs like liver and colon, and believed that could enhance the vision.

 Side Effects of Sarsaparilla

 Some people might encounter allergic reactions with sarsaparilla that could result to skin rash or hives.
 Inhalation of its roots may also trigger asthma attacks.
-So if you experience shortness of breath, chest pain or inflammation of the tongue, it is suggested that you consult professional help immediately.
+So if you experience shortness of breath, chest pain or inflammation of the tongue, consult professional help immediately.

 Saponins found in this plant could also irritate the gastrointestinal lining, which could result to stomach upsets.
-However, this effect could be experienced after consuming large amounts of sarsaparilla.
+However, this effect may result after consuming large amounts of sarsaparilla.

-Also, due to herb's constituent calledthat produces similar effects with estrogen, people taking birth control pills or hormone replacement therapies, as well as pregnant women should not use sarsaparilla-containing products.
+The herb also hasthat produces similar effects with , people taking birth control pills or hormone replacement therapies, as well as pregnant women should not use sarsaparilla-containing products.

-Taking of the herb and its supplement is also not advised to people with kidney problems as it haseffects that irritate the kidney.
+Taking of the herb and its supplement is also not advised for people with kidney problems as it haseffects that irritate the kidney.

-Sarsaparilla products are widely available in health stores as capsule, root, tincture or supplement.
+Sarsaparilla products are available in health stores as capsule, root, tincture or supplement.
 Some natural hormone balancing products and skin care products also contain sarsaparilla.
-However, take extra care and awareness when buying sarsaparilla and make sure the labels indicate potency, strength, instructions, validity date, warnings, precaution, and should have the name of a reliable manufacturer.
+However, take extra care when buying sarsaparilla.
+Make sure the labels indicate potency, strength, instructions, validity date, warnings and precaution.
+It should have the name of a reliable manufacturer.

-Below you find some good Sarsaparill products that are natural and organic.
+Below you find some good Sarsaparilla products that are natural and organic.